laurengcoding/catcheckers/README.md

 * Photoshop

 ## Getting Started
-Here is a link to the [deadly game](https://laurengcoding.github.io/catcheckers/)
+Here is a link to the [deadly game with not a single bug](https://laurengcoding.github.io/catcheckers/)

 ## Next Steps